VA Disability for Brain Cancer

 Service Connection for Brain Cancer

 To receive VA disability benefits for a brain tumor, veterans need to establish service connection.
-There are typically three things needed to establish service connection:
+There are typically three things needed to prove service connection:

 - An in-service event, injury, or illness;